 Unfortunately, simple event aggregation by metadata doesn’t allow us to model the cyber kill chain and assets-under-attack.
 For example, the initial target in an attack may be the packet’s destination IP when a remote command execution takes place.
 But the next step will involve the download of a malicious payload from the target.
 In this case, the source IP of the connection will be responsible for the download.
 But the download server in most cases is on a different IP than the attacking one, so simply aggregating threats by IP address will not help - even if we accurately map source and target IP.
 This is further complicated by the fact that the victim IP addresses often change due to user mobility and VPN usage.

 As the above example illustrates, an additional abstraction is needed or we won’t see the exploitation initiated from one server and the command and control beacon as being part of the same process.

-Because of this limitation, we at Stamus Networks adopted a threat- and asset-based approach to model the progression of attacks in the cyber kill chain and thereby help clarify the severity of a given threat.
+Because of this limitation, we at Stamus Networks adopted a threat-based and asset-based approach to model the progression of attacks in the cyber kill chain and thereby help clarify the severity of a given threat.
 And earlier this year, we brought this approach to market when we introduced Scirius Threat Radar (note: this is now referred to as the Stamus Network Security Platform - NDR license tier).

 Alert noise reduction

 One of the primary benefits of this approach is significant noise reduction.

 For example, when detecting a communication between malicious software and a control server, conventional systems will generate repeated alerts that pollute the console used by the SOC for analyzing events.
 But in fact, the communication is a single event spanning over time.